kichiya999x/WD-Seatwork-2-Project/readme.md

   <h3 align="center">Header and Footer - Seatwork 3</h3>
 </div>
 <div align="center">
   This website is a Header and Footer Display Website with distinct designs using pure HTML and CSS.
-Include both static and animated versions of the headers and footers.
-Ensure the website is well-structured, deployed, and the README file is updated accordingly.
+This includes both static and animated versions of the headers and footers.
 </div>

 <br />